2022 National Substance Use and Mental Health Services Survey (N-SUMHSS) Release

 Frequently Asked Questions

-The 2021 N-SUMHSS annual report data were collected from 20,622 eligible substance use and mental health facilities across 50 states, 7 territories, and D.C.
-These data include information from the following U.S. territories: American Samoa, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, Guam, Palau, Puerto Rico, and the U.S. Virgin Islands.
+The 2022 N-SUMHSS annual report includes data from 21,160 eligible substance use and mental health facilities across 50 states, its territories, and D.C.
+These data include information from the following U.S. territories: American Samoa, the Commonwealth of the Northern Mariana Islands, the Guam, Palau, Puerto Rico, and the U.S. Virgin Islands.
+In 2022, the Federated States of Micronesia did not have any eligible facilities.

-- The overall response rate among facilities eligible for the 2021 N-SUMHSS was 78.8%.
-Please refer to Appendix A of the 2021 N-SUMHSS Annual Report for state, territory, and D.C. specific response rates.
+- The overall response rate among facilities eligible for the 2022 N-SUMHSS was 88.0%.
+Please refer to Appendix A of the 2022 N-SUMHSS Annual Report for individual state, territory, and D.C. response rates.

-5. Should I compare the numbers from the N-SSATS and N-MHSS data and reports to the N-SUMHSS data and report?
+5. Can I compare the 2022 N-SUMHSS Annual Report and data to the 2021 N-SUMHSS Annual Report and data?

 6. How are facilities that provide both substance use and mental health treatment services represented in the report?